 - that China cannot combat wildlife crime alone (is China actually combating wildlife crime?)

-China has “captive tiger farming” a phrase used by www.indianexpress.com.
-Apparently there are 5,000 captive tigers on these farms.
-There are less than 2,500 mature tigers left in the wild (src: World Conservation Union).
+China has “captive tiger farming”, a phrase used by www.indianexpress.com.
+Apparently, there are 5,000 captive tigers on these farms.
+There are less than 2,500 mature tigers left in the wild (src: World Conservation Union as at 2009).
 China is pushing for reopening international trade in tiger parts that originate from its “farms”.
 China says that the 1993 “ban” has hurt the poor Chinese denying them Chinese medicine.
 Yet the people who work in the Chinese medicine business say tiger parts are not needed in the medicine and in the West Chinese medicine practitioners use substitutes to actual wild animal parts or so they say.
 However, China has said that it will keep the ban in place unless re-opening trade would help tiger conservation.

-Does China give the impression that they are concerned with preserving the tiger or using the tiger for commercial purposes?
-And if it’s the latter why is it that China is a CITES contracting party?
-Is is just an acceptance that this is the best we can do?
-There is evidence that the purpose of the Chinese tiger farms is to produce tiger parts for a range of so called medicinal products.
+Does China give the impression that they are concerned with preserving the tiger or, on the other hand, using the tiger for commercial purposes?
+And if it’s the latter, why is it that China is a CITES contracting party?
+Is this an acceptance that this is the best we can do?
+There is evidence that the purpose of the Chinese tiger farms is to produce tiger parts for a range of so-called medicinal products.
 China is all about business and the conservation of wildlife is well down the list of priorities it seems to me.